firefliesai/fireflies-backend-test/README.md

 - `POST /api/meetings` - Create a new meeting with title, date, and participants.

 - `GET /api/meetings/:id` - Retrieve a specific meeting by ID.
-Include it's tasks.
+Include its tasks.

 - `PUT /api/meetings/:id/transcript` - Update a meeting with its transcript.